 Hello and welcome back to a new article in my Intro to Programming series.
-Today, we'll discuss installing and using Python packages.
+Today, I'll discuss installing and using Python packages.

 There are a lot of open-source Python packages out there: some are for doing data science, some are for writing machine learning algorithms, some are for creating websites, etc. If you can think of a use-case for a programming language, there's likely at least one package that makes it easier.

-So far, all the functionality that we've been using has come from the Python standard library, which comes with every installation of the Python programming language.
-The packages included in this standard library are just the basics that we need and they are deliberately not very specialized.
+So far, all the functionality that I've been using has come from the Python standard library, which comes with every installation of the Python programming language.
+The packages included in this standard library are just the basics that you need and they are deliberately not very specialized.

 When you need specialized packages, the best place to search for them is on PyPi, which is the largest repository of open-source Python packages.
 I included the link to the Pypi repository here.
 You should check it out to get a sense of the kind of packages that are out there.